 - The Landmark “Lookout Lodge” – For reservations: 520-457-2223 / 877-OKCorral / www.lookoutlodgeaz.com / 781 N Highway 80, Tombstone, AZ 85638 | special rate to GAA

 - If not sold out due to Helldorado Days (the Friday, Saturday, Sunday following our ride), they give us great rates.
-John is the manager.
+Contact is: Krishna, the manager.

 - Tombstone Monument Guest Ranch – For reservations: 520-457-7299 / www.tombstonemonumentranch.com / 895 West Schiefflin Monument Road, Tombstone, AZ 85638

 - Somewhat expensive, yet sells out fast due to Helldorado Days (not for the week of our ride, but for the weekend following our ride).